 So think about that «this was the iniquity of thy sister Sodom».
 The description does fit many Christians today.
 And God keeps comparing Sodom to God’s people in a fallen state several times.

 It’s clear from this verse that their unwillingness to show compassion for the poor and needy, the broken spirited and depressed, was something God saw as a serious crime.
-Usually it’s the children of the neglected parents that comes back to haunt society with their problems.
+Usually it’s the children who have been neglected by their parents that comes back to haunt society with their problems.
 Everything goes in circles.
-In the verse we just looked out we see that they are condemned also for what they “didn’t do” as well as for the bad things they did do.
+In the verse we just looked at we see that they are condemned also for what they “didn’t do” as well as for the bad things they did do.
 For if we close our eyes and don’t help those who need us, that lack of compassion is still considered an action that actually has consequences on others and society.

 In the story of Sodom and Gomorrahs destruction there is also two stories on how important and highly God value hospitality.
 And then especially towards strangers.
 The first story is about how Abraham noticed three strangers not far away from where he lives.

 «And he lift up his eyes and looked, and, lo, three men stood by him: and when he saw them, he ran to meet them from the tent door, and bowed himself toward the ground, And said, My Lord, if now I have found favour in thy sight, pass not away, I pray thee, from thy servant: Let a little water, I pray you, be fetched, and wash your feet, and rest yourselves under the tree: And I will fetch a morsel of bread, and comfort ye your hearts; after that ye shall pass on: for therefore are ye come to your servant.
 And they said, So do, as thou hast said.» (Gen.18:3-5) Now these three turned out to be the Lord and two angels.